prateekait/Linux-Shell/README.md

 (c) mycd    : Change current working directory (CWD) to specified directory.

 (d) myrm    : Remove directory or a file.If directory is to be removed, the files inside the directory must be deleted prior               to deletion of the directory.
               Sample Inputs :
                 Remove file(s)                      : myrm file1 file2 file3
                 Remove empty directory              : myrm -d dir2 Remove a directory and its contents : myrm-r dir2

+(e) mymv : Move a file/Directory from one location to another.
+Delete the orginal directory after moving the contents.
+           Sample Inputs:
+            mymv sourceDirectory targetDirectory
-(e) mymv :
+            mymv sourceFile targetFile
+(f) myps : List all processes for the current user without regards to the present terminal.
+           Options:
+            -a List all processes running on the system.
+(g) myls : List the directory contents.
+Output should be same as ls -l on a linux shell.

+(h) mytail : Print the last 'n' lines of the input file
+             Options:
+              <N> Number of lines from end to print
+              <filename> Filename of input file.
+             Sample Input:
+                mytail -10 file1.txt

+The above given programs need to be programmed with standard C functions for UNIX.
+All the commands should be able to handle absolute and relative path as well as combination about wherever applicable as in a real shell interface.
+The shell will work as follows:
+1. Show prompt and wait for user input.
+2. On receiving the input the shell should fork a child process a.)
+Sample Input:  [/home/user]myshell mymkdir /home/user/newDir
+3. In the child process call exec family functions to load a program corresponding to the input command.